redbrick/open-governance/documents/Constitution.md

 - Treasurer
 - Public Relations Officer (PRO)

-**4.6** The Committee may also be assisted by the following non-core posistions:
+**4.6** The Committee may also be assisted by the following non-core positions:

 - Vice-Chairperson
 - Graphics Design Officer (GDO)
-- First Year Rep
+- First Year Representative
 - Webmaster
 - 3x Systems Administrator
 - 2x Helpdesk